vasnake/spark.ml.SpatialJoinTransformer/README.md

 To perform a transformation, spatial join exactly, we need these datasets to have spatial information.
-Each dataset have to have a column with WKT geometries or, in case of points, two columns with Longitude and Latitude coordinates of points.
+Each dataset have to have a column with WKT geometries or, in case of points, two columns with Longitude and Latitude coordinates.

 Another requirement: `extenal dataset` must be registered in Spark SQL metastore/catalog.
-It can be Hive table or some previously registered view/table.
+It can be Hive table or some previously registered DataFrame.

-Shortest possible example: `external dataset` registered with name `poi` and has point geometry columns: `lon`, `lat`.
+Shortest possible example: `external dataset` registered with name `poi` that has point geometry columns: `lon`, `lat`.
 Dataset to transform, `input` also has point geometry, also located in columns `lon` and `lat`: